ntdyjack/ntdyjack.github.io/index.markdown

   <img align="center" src="/images/its_me2.jpg" alt="Nathan Dyjack" width="400"/>
 </p>

-- I provide expertise in the development of impactful narratives in a [host of disciplines](/experience.markdown), including bioinformatics, spatial/temporal inference, and machine vision.
+- I provide expertise in the development of impactful narratives in a [host of disciplines](/experience.markdown), including bioinformatics and spatial/temporal inference.
 - My aptitude to provide [novel, efficient, and domain-aware technical solutions](/skills.markdown) is reinforced by my [theoretical qualifications](/training.markdown).
 - I can reduce stress and provide clarity around a host of contemporary data-related issues, particularly the extraction of an understandable and meaningful story from your data.
 - My [personal statement](/statement.markdown) contains example deliverables.
 [Publicly-licensed](https://github.com/ntdyjack/) and [peer-reviewed](https://scholar.google.com/citations?user=KXKrFoAAAAAJ) samples of my work can also be accessed from the site footer.